jethror1/s3_upload/README.md

 ## Notes
 * When running in monitor mode, a file lock is acquired on `s3_upload.lock`, which by default will be written into the log directory.
-This ensures only a single upload process may run at once, preventing duplicate uploads of the same files.
+This ensures only a single upload process may run at once, preventing duplicate concurrent uploads of the same files.

 ## Pre-commit Hooks